m3dev/gokart/docs/tutorial.rst

 Please refer to :doc:`task_settings` for details.

-Please try rerun task at hand:)
+Please try rerunning task at hand:)

 Feature